-These pre-processing (this might be a misnomer) steps can be summarized as a simple work-flow.
+These pre-processing steps (this might be a misnomer) can be summarized as a simple work-flow.

 '''

 chipPreprocess <- function(bamFile, param) {

++

 aln <- readGappedAlignments(bamFile, param = param)

 +

+seqlevels(aln) <- names(bamWhich(param))

 +

-seqlevels(aln) <- names(bamWhich(param))

 aln <- as(aln, "GRanges")

 +

+aln <- aln[!duplicated(aln)]

 +

-aln <- aln[!duplicated(aln)]

 fraglen <- estimate.mean.fraglen(aln, method = "correlation")

 +

-+

 aln <- resize(aln, width = fraglen)

 +

 coverage(aln)

 + }

 '''

-Peak identification The coverage vector is a very useful representation of the data, and numerous peak discovery algorithms can be implemented on top if it.
+Peak identification We now develop a function, findPeaks, to identify peaks.
+The coverage vector is a very useful representation of the data, and numerous peak discovery algorithms can be implemented on top of it.
 The chipseq package implements a straight-forward approach.
 The first step uses the distribution of singleton and doubleton islands to estimate a background Poisson noise distribution, and hence to identify a threshold island elevation above which peaks can be called at a specified false discovery rate.